 - What is the goal of this acquisition?To make Roosevelt University academically and financially stronger and more successful for the next several decades and longer.

 - To be recognized as a catalyst for students from all walks of life to receive transformational learning experiences that will develop them as socially conscious citizens who thrive in a diverse and changing world.

 - To offer top-tier programs in allied health, business, arts and sciences, and performing arts.

 - Attract top faculty and staff known in their respective fields.

-- Would Robert Morris students have to take extra classes if they were not offered at Robert Morris?
-No. Students would not experience any delay in their academic plan to degree completion.
+- Do Robert Morris students have to take extra classes if they were not offered at Robert Morris?
+Students would not experience any delay in their academic plan to degree completion.
 If Robert Morris students choose to switch into a Roosevelt degree pathway, we would work to make that pathway as smooth and quick as possible.

 - I am in a union at Roosevelt now.
 Will I lose seniority if an employee from Robert Morris joins Roosevelt and they have worked at Robert Morris longer than I have worked at Roosevelt?
 Robert Morris does not have any unions and each of our collective bargaining agreements is between the union and Roosevelt.
 Thus, no Robert Morris employee has been subject to one of Roosevelt’s collective bargaining agreements with a union, and therefore, would not enter the bargaining unit with their Robert Morris seniority.
 As a result, we do not anticipate that you will lose seniority as a result of the proposed integration.

 - Is there room and board in Schaumburg?At this time, there is no housing in Schaumburg.